randyklex/caffeine.net/README.md

 This is not yet ready for release.

-This is a port of Caffeine originally written for Java by Ben Maines. (https://github.com/ben-manes/caffeine) This version of Caffeine.NET has been written for .NET Core 2.1 (https://github.com/dotnet/core/releases)
+This is a port of Caffeine originally written for Java by Ben Manes. (https://github.com/ben-manes/caffeine) This version of Caffeine.NET has been written for .NET Core 2.1 (https://github.com/dotnet/core/releases)

 This is still in development.
 A good bulk of the code has been written, but there remains a lot of debugging and testing to be done.
 If you're interested in helping let us know.
 We're looking for committers.